tim-ngeno/100DaysOfCode/day20-21/README.md

-Building the Famous Arcade Game: Snake 'Xenzia'
+## Building the Famous Arcade Game: Snake 'Xenzia'
+---
+- Using Classes to define separate modules of the snake snake game
+- Inheritance of classes to optimize the code